kmcg3/Project-IV/README.md

 ---

-## Custom Modifications
+## Modifications

 This version includes the following changes as part of a dissertation:

-- Changes to multiple files and function to model extensibility, including creating a `LENGTHS()` variable.
+- Changes to the files mentioned above and multiple other files;
+- Introduced the `LENGTHS()` variable;
-- Added new energy gradient terms to `potential.f90`
+- Added new energy and gradient terms to `potential.f90`;
-- Developed (in progress) a new curvature-based energy and gradient formulation
+- Developing (in progress) a new curvature for the bending energy and gradient.

 ---